gitaarik/lit-state/README.md

 for more information about nesting states.

 ### Only new assigns trigger a re-render.
-Updating a object/array won't trigger a re-render.
+Updating an object/array won't trigger a re-render.

 Just like LitElement's
 [properties](https://lit-element.polymer-project.org/guide/properties), only a